History of Guinea-Bissau: Origins

-Kaabu, established in the 13th century, was a province of Mali through the conquest of Senegambia by Tiramakhan Traore (a general of Mali Empire founder Sundiata Keita.
+Kaabu, established in the 13th century, was a province of Mali through the conquest of Senegambia by Tiramakhan Traore (a general of Mali Empire founder Sundiata Keita).
 According to oral tradition, Tiramakhan Traore invaded the region to punish the Wolof king for insulting Sundiata and went south of the Gambia River into the Casamance.
 This began a migration of Mandinka into the region.
 By the 14th century, much of Guinea-Bissau was administered by Mali and ruled by a farim kaabu (commander of Kaabu).

 The Empire of Mali began to decline during the 14th century.
 Formerly-secure possessions in present-day Senegal, the Gambia, and Guinea-Bissau were cut off by the expanding power of Koli Tenguella in the early 16th century.
 Kaabu became an independent federation of kingdoms, the era's most powerful western Mandinka state.

 Society

 Kaabu's ruling classes were composed of elite warriors known as the Nyancho, who traced their patrilineal lineage to Tiramakhan Traore.
 The Nyancho were reportedly good cavalrymen and raiders.
-The Kaabu Mansaba was seated in Kansala (present-day Gabu) in the eastern Gebú region.
+The Kaabu Mansaba was seated in Kansala in the eastern Gabú region region.
 Malian imperial history was central to Kaabu culture, maintaining its significant institutions and the lingua franca of Mandinka.
 Individuals from other ethnic backgrounds were assimilated into this dominant culture, and frequent inter-ethnic marriages assisted the process.

 The slave trade dominated the economy, enriching the warrior classes with imported cloth, beads, metalware, and firearms.
 Trade networks to North Africa were dominant until the 14th century, with coastal trade with the Europeans beginning to increase during the 15th century.
 An estimated 700 enslaved people left the region annually in the 17th and 18th centuries, many from Kaabu.

 Decline

 In the late 18th century, the rise of the Imamate of Futa Jallon in the east was a powerful challenge to the animist Kaabu.
 During the first half of the 19th century, civil war erupted as local Fula people sought independence.
 This long-running conflict led to the 1867 Battle of Kansala.
-A Fula army led by Alpha Molo Balde laid siege to the earthen walls of Kansala for 11 days.
+A Fula army led by Alfa Molo laid siege to the earthen walls of Kansala for 11 days.
 The Mandinka kept the Fulani from climbing the walls for a time, but were eventually overwhelmed.
 The Mansaba Dianke Walli, sensing defeat, ordered his troops to set the city's gunpowder on fire; this killed the Mandinka defenders and most of the invading army.
 Although the loss of Kansala marked the end of the Kaabu empire and the rise of the Fuladu kingdom, smaller Mandinka kingdoms survived until they were absorbed by the Portuguese.